mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Windows

 * can open multiple VS Code windows, each editing a different workspace
+* to open a new window, select File...New Window or press ctrl-N (cmd-N)
+* after opening a new window, the easiest way to load a workspace into it is to press ctrl-r
 * to switch windows
   * the "Switch Window" command opens a dropdown of window names from which one can be selected